 The academic year at Charles is divided in two semesters.
 The winter semester starts at the end of September and finishes before Christmas with an exam period in January of the following year.
 The summer semester starts at the end of February and finishes at the end of May with an exam period in June.

 Exchange students at Charles University have access to a large variety of coursework available in English, which are attended mainly by international students.
 UO students can apply for courses at the following faculties:

 Faculty of Physical Education and Sport

 Faculty of Humanities

 Important: Most of the courses should be chosen at one faculty, possibly from the offerings of the faculty corresponding to your UO major.
 This faculty will then be considered your host faculty at Charles.
-After admission by your host faculty, you may apply to one or two courses at another faculty as well.
+After admission by your host faculty, you may apply to one or two courses at one other faculty as well.

 Most are small at Charles University and require a lot of interactive learning (presentations, participation, etc.), It is highly advisable to do your weekly reading as Charles places emphasis on out of classroom learning.
 Students usually get three opportunities to take final exams for each class.

 Charles University uses the European Credit Transfer and Accumulation System (ECTS) which is a workload-based system for measuring and comparing study results.
 Courses are usually valued at 4-6 ECTS credits.
 ECTS credits are transferred to the UO at the rate of 1 ECTS credit = .75 quarter credits.

 Undergraduate exchange students are asked to apply to at least four courses, graduate students to at least three ones.
 Students attending Charles must register for 30 ECTS in the fall semester and in 30 ECTS in the spring semester.